 Having never tasted this delicious tipple before, it was love at first sip.
 Well actually it was love at first sniff because when you smell it, the infusion of coriander, juniper, citrus and rose petal hit you with full force, you know that this is something special.

 He gave me a bottle because he bought a whole case and clearly wanted to share the love.
 (Thank you, Chris).

 Anyway, I’m not here to advertise Hendrick’s gin, but check out their website it’s a total trip.
 They claim that their gin tastes different to other gins because of the rose petal and cucumber infusion, as well as the small-batch distillation process.
 The Wall Street Journal voted it the best gin in the world in 2003.

 So with all of this in mind, I decided to write about how to make the perfect gin and tonic.

 Oh, and it’s the best drink to drink when you are in the bush.
 The heat, refreshment, mosquitoes etc.

 Choose your favourite gin or the best quality and best-tasting gin you can afford.
 It makes a big difference.

 Use a tonic that is ice-cold and freshly opened from the can or bottle.
 You want as much carbonation as possible, there is nothing worse than a flat G & T.

 3. The ice

 To make this drink perfect you need a lot of ice.
 The downside here is the drink gets watered down as the ice melts.
 To overcome this I did some experimenting.
 I made tonic water ice cubes.
 Makes sense right?
-It certainly intensifies the flavour, but the carbonation and sugar in the tonic creates a slightly fluffy, only 95% solid ice-cube.
-I think this is cool, but perhaps freeze slightly less fizzy tonic to make the cubes, like the left over bits at the bottom of bottle a the end of the party.
+It certainly intensifies the flavour, but the carbonation and sugar in the tonic creates a slightly fluffy, only 95% solid ice cube.
+I think this is cool, but perhaps freeze slightly less fizzy tonic to make the cubes, like the leftover bits at the bottom of the bottle a the end of the party.